If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Water Does a Dishwasher Use?

-Older dishwashers that were manufactured before 1994 used as much as 9-14 gallons of water during a wash cycle.
-Modern dishwashers are more water-efficient and use about 3 gallons of water per cycle.
+Older dishwashers manufactured before 1994 used between 9 and 14 gallons per cycle.
+Modern dishwashers are highly efficient, typically using only about 3 to 4 gallons per cycle.

-Do Washing Machines Use More Water Than Hand Washing Clothes?
+Do Washing Machines Use More Water Than Hand Washing?

 Which Wash Cycle Uses the Most Water?